-We are committed to connecting the TTP community to improve the prognosis for all TTP patients.
+We are committed to connecting the international TTP community to improve the prognosis for all TTP patients.
+We ask TTP Treaters to consider supporting the Foundation in the following ways,

 1. Register for updates

 Register your TTP treatment centre to receive updates and notices to keep you informed and armed with the latest tools.

 2. Distribute Educational materials Brochures and Promote support programs